dina-masry/Prediction-of-Product-Sales/README.md

     ![Heatmap for food sales](https://github.com/user-attachments/assets/4dcd8692-d584-4a25-b3cc-7995b7f524c8)
     - Heatmap shows that there is no any strong correlations.
     - There is a moderate positive correlation between Item_MRP and Item_outlet_Sales.
+ ## Key observations from the visualizations include:

+-  Sales Distribution: Understanding the spread and central tendency of sales figures across different food items and time periods.
+-  Feature Relationships: Identifying potential correlations between item characteristics (e.g., category, MRP, outlet size) and sales performance.
+-  Outlier Identification: Visualizing extreme sales values that might require further investigation or specific handling during the modeling phase.
+These visual insights form a strong foundation for the subsequent steps in the project, particularly feature engineering and model selection.
+The observed patterns and relationships will guide the creation of relevant features and the choice of appropriate predictive models to accurately forecast food item sales.

 ## Model: Linear regression
   This project employs Linear Regression to develop a predictive model for food item sales.
 We selected this model for its strong balance of: